Redesigning a Real-Time Marine Monitoring Dashboard

 Role: UX & Product Design Lead. | Team: CTO • 1 Developer | Timeline: ~ 6 weeks | Platforms: Web Dashboard • Tablet Views • Mobile App (MAUI)

-• Experiencing delays of 10+ seconds before full data visibility
+• 10+ second delays before full data visibility

-• Difficult to scale for fleet operators managing multiple vessels
+• Limited scalability for fleet operators managing multiple vessels

-Version 2 provided an opportunity to redesign the dashboard architecture from first principles.
+Version 2 was an opportunity to rebuild the dashboard architecture from first principles — performance-aware and decision-ready, without losing analytical depth.

-As the sole UX & Product Design Lead for Version 2, I owned the dashboard redesign end-to-end.
+As the sole UX & Product Design Lead for Version 2, I owned the dashboard redesign end-to-end, working in close collaboration with the CTO and one developer to translate complex sensor data and backend constraints into a clear, scalable interface.

 • Dashboard information architecture redesign